 - Understanding the evolution of the Turkish economy and the role that the Turkish private sector plays in fostering closer economic relations with its regional neighbours and global partners.

-- Analysing Turkey’s foreign policy, including its ongoing negotiations on EU membership, the EU-Turkey deal, and Turkey’s relations in the Middle East.
+- Analysing Turkey’s foreign policy, including its ongoing negotiations on EU membership and Turkey’s relations in the Middle East.

 The Chatham House – Koç Roundtable

-The Chatham House – Koç Roundtable is an annual high-level meeting that brings together a small group of leaders from the worlds of politics, business, media and civil society to discuss international issues of critical importance to global growth and security.
-The inaugural roundtable will take place on 28 – 29 October 2017 at Ditchley Park.
+The Chatham House – Koç Roundtable is an annual high-level meeting that brings together a small group of senior figures from the worlds of politics, business, media and civil society for a discussion on the challenges facing Europe and its immediate neighbourhood today.
+The inaugural roundtable titled The Future of Europe: Britain and Turkey amid a Changing EU took place on 28–29 October 2017 at Ditchley Park, with the event also taking place in 2018 and 2019.

-All discussions in the roundtable will be held under the Chatham House Rule.
+All discussions in the roundtable are held under the Chatham House Rule.